 The Outback and Forester both use the Subaru Lineartronic® Continuously Variable Transmission (CVT).
 The CVT system features two pulleys that can vary in width connected by a steel chain.
 By changing this width, the CVT can create an infinite “gearing” across its range, which lets it continuously and smoothly adapt to performance demand by keeping the engine in its most efficient operating range.
 Both vehicles also offer available manual modes, which allow you to move through these “gears” using paddle shifters and give you more precise engine control.

-2024 Subaru Outback Transmission
+2025 Subaru Outback Transmission

-2024 Subaru Forester Available Transmissions
+2025 Subaru Forester Available Transmissions

 Like every new Subaru, the Outback and Forester feature two standard warranties.
 The Subaru Limited Factory Warranty provides limited bumper-to-bumper coverage for three years or 36,000 miles, whichever comes first, and the Powertrain Warranty covers the engine, transmission, and all-wheel drive and lasts for five years or 60,000 miles, whichever comes first.

-You can also purchase extended coverage for both vehicles through the Subaru Added Security Program, which offers two different plans.
+You can also purchase extended coverage for both vehicles through the Subaru Added Security® Program, which offers two different plans.
 The Classic Plan covers major parts, including the engine, all-wheel drive (AWD), and transmission (as well as towing and car rental), while the Gold Plus Plan adds coverage to air conditioning, electrical, steering, front suspension, brakes, and other systems.

-2024 Subaru Outback Multimedia Touchscreens
+2025 Subaru Outback Multimedia Touchscreens

-2024 Subaru Forester Multimedia Touchscreens
+2025 Subaru Forester Multimedia Touchscreens

 The good news is that both the Subaru Outback and Subaru Forester are fuel-efficient SUVs.
 Thanks to the SUBARU BOXER engine and expert engineering, both models offer excellent fuel economy while still providing ample power and off-road capability.
 Both vehicles have similar gas mileage, but the Forester has a slight edge over the Outback, with 33 MPG highway and 26 MPG city on all trims except the rugged Forester Wilderness.